-For individual/team championships, the media coordinator should include quotes from at least any individual champion(s) as well as from the head coach of the team champion, if applicable.
+The media coordinator should include quotes from at least any individual champion(s) as well as from the head coach of the team champion, if applicable.
 It is preferred to also include quotes from a student-athlete of the team champion and the head coach of the second-place team.
-The final book also may include a cover sheet, recap, postgame notes, and/or a play-by-play summary.
+The final book also may include a cover sheet, recap and postgame notes.